UBS to change how advisers get paid ahead of fiduciary rule deadline

 UBS chose its approach to keep client disruption to a minimum and to make sure the it can adapt if the rule is delayed, changed or repealed, Naratil said.

-UBS has chosen a path similar to Morgan Stanley (MS.N) and Wells Fargo & Co (WFC.N), which are also keeping commission-based retirement accounts.
-Bank of America Corp (BAC.N) is taking the most conservative approach by moving nearly all retirement accounts to a fee-based model.
+UBS has chosen a path similar to Morgan Stanley and Wells Fargo & Co, which are also keeping commission-based retirement accounts.
+Bank of America Corp is taking the most conservative approach by moving nearly all retirement accounts to a fee-based model.